IBM-Bluemix-Docs/StreamingAnalytics/connect_secure_gateway.md

 ![Connect client](images/secure_gateway/ConnectClient.png)

-- Paste the docker run command into the same command-line session where you installed the Secure Gateway client in step 1, but don’t run it yet.
+- Paste the docker run command into the same command-line session where you installed the {{site.data.keyword.SecureGateway}} client in step 1, but don’t run it yet.
 - Because our Java sample application is bound to localhost, you’ll need to add another option to the docker run command that you just pasted.
 Add **–net=”host”** to the command right after the word “run” (separated by a space).
 See an example of the the modified command in the image below.
-- Verify that the output of the docker run command is similar to the output below, making sure “The Secure Gateway tunnel is connected” message is present.
+- Verify that the output of the docker run command is similar to the output below, making sure “The {{site.data.keyword.SecureGateway}} tunnel is connected” message is present.

 ![Docker run](images/secure_gateway/DockerRun.png)

 ### Step 8 – Authorize your destinations to their target host and port
 {: #authorize_destinations}

-In this step, we authorize the Secure Gateway client to communicate to the two host and port combinations that the destinations target.
-In the command-line session running the Secure Gateway client:
+In this step, we authorize the {{site.data.keyword.SecureGateway}} client to communicate to the two host and port combinations that the destinations target.
+In the command-line session running the {{site.data.keyword.SecureGateway}} client:

 - Run “acl allow SourceHost:8080”, substituting your actual enterprise host name (or IP address) and the first available port that you identified in step 3.
 - Run “acl allow SinkHost:8082”, substituting your actual enterprise host name (or IP address) and the second available port that you identified in step 3.